 - Judges gave Black youth prison sentences that were, on average, 7.8% longer than the prison sentences they gave to white youth for the same type of offense.

-The consequences of these practices, and these disparities, are severe—youth in the adult criminal justice system are more likely to commit suicide, have psychiatric symptoms, and to recidivate than are youth in juvenile facilities.
+The consequences of these practices, and these disparities, are severe—youth in the adult criminal legal system are more likely to commit suicide, have psychiatric symptoms, and to recidivate than are youth in juvenile facilities.

 Reform efforts to address issues in the juvenile justice system should focus on reducing racial disparities at all levels, from interactions with police, to court systems and transfer mechanisms, to the facilities themselves.
 Extensive data, disaggregated by race and gender, is critical to understanding the scope and causes of racial disparities and to creating trajectories for change.